These people drink a dark beverage made with the cacao plant, which they say comes from Paradise.

 - Environment: Native to Mexico and Central America, its cultivation has spread to tropical climate regions of Africa and Asia.

-- Description: The cacao plant is a member of the Sterculiaceae family, growing from 6 to 10 m high, with large, evergreen leaves and yellow or reddish flowers.
-The fruit is large, oval-shaped pods about 15 cm wide and 25 cm large in size, reddish in color when ripe.
-In the interior of these pods, there is a flesh layer where the seeds stay, 20 or 30.
+- Description: The cacao plant is a member of the Sterculiaceae family, growing from 6 to 10 m high.
+It has large, evergreen leaves and yellow or reddish flowers.
+The fruit is large, oval-shaped pods about 15 cm wide and 25 cm long, reddish when ripe.
+In the interior of these pods is a flesh layer where the seeds stay, 20 or 30.

 - Parts of the plant used medicinally: The rind of the pods and the cocoa beans.